Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 There are countless scenic drives and off the beaten path destinations that you can’t reach any other way, like our Salta road trip or the wildlife paradise, the Peninsula Valdes.

-Day tours are possible but never do these destinations justice.
+Day tours are possible but never do these destinations the justice they deserve.

-We’ve also rented cars in Ushuaia, El Chalten, and even in Iguazu’s jungle province, Misiones.
+We’ve also road tripped in Mendoza (to San Rafael), Ushuaia, El Chalten, and even in Iguazu’s jungle province, Misiones.

 Road quality in Argentina is typically very good and it is safe to drive here.